amontalenti/home/README.rst

 compresses uses a shortening approach (thus ``~/r/p/streamparse``).
 You can also see the exit status of ``1`` in red of the ``false`` command.

-As for p10k, examples of that prompt are best covered at the p10k_ GitHub page.
+As for "p10k", examples of that prompt are best covered at the p10k_ GitHub page.
 I found that by customizing ``.p10k.zsh``, I could reproduce all the features of my ``zshprompt`` script, while also having nice support for things that would be way harder to implement on my own.
-Also, p10k_ is super fast to load through some zsh tricks, so as of 2020, it's preferred.
+Also, p10k_ is super fast to load through some ``zsh`` tricks, so as of the 2020s, it's my preferred shell.

 Editor
 ------

-I use vim for text editing.
-I tend to use vim for editing all sorts of files, including:
+I use ``vim`` for text editing.
+I tend to use ``vim`` for editing all sorts of files, including:

 * Python